microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Add-EntraBetaScopedRoleMembership.md

 # Add-EntraBetaScopedRoleMembership

 ## Synopsis
-adds a scoped role membership to an administrative unit.
+Adds a scoped role membership to an administrative unit.

 ## Syntax